 Finally, another travel-related implication that’s happened is most cruise lines around the world have temporarily halted their cruises to help stop the spread of the coronavirus.
 With cruise ships, it’s especially easy for viruses to spread because of the fact people are in such close quarters for an extended period.
 Already, there have been several samples of cruises where there have been a large number of COVID-19 cases developed onboard.

-Across the world, the temporary closure of schools have become commonplace because of the Coronavirus is.
-In many cases, schools have been closed for weeks at a time or for an indefinite period.
-The school closures aim to help reduce the likelihood of the teachers, staff, and students getting and spreading COVID-19.
+Across the world, the closure of schools have become commonplace because of the coronavirus.
+In many cases, schools are closed for weeks at a time or for an indefinite period.
+The school closures aim to help reduce the likelihood of the teachers, staff, and students contracting and spreading COVID-19.
+Many institutions have chosen to opt for distance learning, while others allow a percentage of students to attend classes with face masks.

 Work From Home

 Another significant implication of COVID-19 has been a dramatic shift of many corporations asking their employees to work from home.
 The goal of this change is to help protect the employees and limit the chances of them getting sick at the office or infecting others.
-In some cases, we’re hearing reports of some offices having shut down at least through the beginning of June as a precautionary measure.
+In some cases, we’re hearing reports of some offices having shut down at least through 2021 as a precautionary measure.

 Something else we were not surprised to see was the closure of many attractions around the globe to help reduce the spread of the coronavirus.
 With some of these theme parks able to accommodate more than 100,000 folks at a time, it makes sense these were closed temporarily to protect park staff and guests.